IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 ## Configure the UID2 Mobile SDK

-UID2 provides the publisher with the following values required to generate the UID2 token on the client side:
+UID2 provides the publisher with the following values, which are needed for generating the UID2 token on the client side:

-- A subscription ID
+- Subscription ID
-- A public key
+- Public key

-You'll have one set of these values for your publisher testing environment, and a separate set for your production environment.
+You'll have one set of these values for your testing environment, and a separate set for your production environment.

-To configure the SDK, you are required to pass in the public key and subscription ID that you received during account setup, as well as the user’s hashed or unhashed directly identifying information ([DII](../ref-info/glossary-uid.md#gl-dii)) (email address or phone number) into the following method call.
+To configure the SDK, you must pass in the Subscription ID and public key that you received during account setup, as well as the user’s hashed or unhashed directly identifying information ([DII](../ref-info/glossary-uid.md#gl-dii)) (email address or phone number), into the following method call:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>